Bouvierbenjamin/VV-ESIR-TP3/exercises/mocks.md

 # Answers

-After change the test with Mockito, we verify with Mockito that the method ```setEnabledProtocols``` was launch at least once.
+After change the test with Mockito, we verified with Mockito that the method ```setEnabledProtocols``` has been launched at least once.